footballcsv/cache.leagues/README.md

 # Cache - Football Reference (FBref)

-A cache for datasets from the Football Reference (FBref) website (fbref.com) up and running since 2019.
+A cache for datasets from the Football Reference (FBref) website (fbref.com).